oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForProcessing.md

 ![](images/ES-no-indices.png)

-Well, it's empty !
-Of course that shouldn't be a surprise, we've not put any log data in it yet !
+Well, it's empty!
+Of course that shouldn't be a surprise, we've not put any log data in it yet!

 ### Capturing the log data from the micro-services